alpha-davidson/TensorBNN/README.md

 In order to use this code you must import network, Dense Layer,an activation such as Relu, and a likelihood such as the Gaussian likelihood.
 This can be done as follows:

 ```
-from TensorBNN.layer import DenseLayer
+from tensorBNN.layer import DenseLayer
-from TensorBNN.network import network
+from tensorBNN.network import network
-from TensorBNN.activationFunctions import Relu
+from tensorBNN.activationFunctions import Relu
 from tensorBNN.likelihood import GaussianLikelihood
 ```